 Scope note: This property identifies the E53 Place that is documented as the E53 Place of the A7 Embedding.
 This place must be at rest relative to the instance of A2 Stratigraphic Volume Unit that contains the A7 Embedding.

+Example: Τhe embedding of the small whetstone with an erratic runic inscription, discovered in the early morning in November 2017 in Oslo, Norway, in a Medieval rubbish dump (A7) is embedding at the bottom of the Medieval rubbish dump, Follo234532, (E53 Place).

 In First Order Logic: